ThorNolan/ThorNolan.github.io/README.md

 ## Plans for the Future

-+ As I continue to complete more projects they will be added to my projects section
++ As I continue to complete more projects they will be added to my projects section!

-+ Refine my about me section to include a better breakdown of my skill-sets with more details.
++ Refine my about me section to include a better breakdown of my skill-sets with more details (delineated into front-end skills, back-end skills, other skills, etc.).

 + Some CSS animations for a couple sections to make it just a little flashier.